bryansum/bsumm.net/_posts/2013-03-31-analyzing-mbostocks-queue-js.md

   function queue(parallelism) {
 ```

-*queue* holds our to-be-returned object to the client.
-This initially seems confusing, as it shadows the name of the function we're exporting as a library, but this makes more sense in this context from a naming perspective than naming it something else.
+*queue* is the object we return to the client at the end of this constructor.
+This initially seems confusing, as it shadows the name of the function immediately above, but this allows code below to read more naturally.
 Most other variables are already explained:

 ```javascript
     var queue = {},